lasircc/semalytics-demo/README.md

 graphdb     | [INFO ] 2018-12-04 13:43:58,454 [main | c.o.g.s.GraphDB] Started GraphDB in workbench mode at port 7200.
 ```

 Please, grab and copy the login token from the log at the end of the `docker-compose` process.
 It is shown at the end of the URL as the param `token`.
-In this example, it is:
+In the example above, it is:

 ```
 7cf64f7836e030722d0254a1e828909a47378e67ab3069f4